sinch/docs/docs/conversation/conversation-channel-support/conversation-instagram.md

 ![Location Message](images/channel-support/instagram/instagram_location.jpg)

+> 📘 Note
+>
-> 📘 Location messages are not supported natively by Instagram, so, we will transcode the "Location Message" as a "Text Message" that contains a URL that points to the Google Maps app.
+> Location messages are not supported natively by Instagram, so, we will transcode the "Location Message" as a "Text Message" that contains a URL that points to the Google Maps app.

 ### Receiving Messages